William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 (See also John Houghton & Rod Birch’s website Astonbrook through Aston Manor.)

 I have also used a small number of images, generally old ones, courtesy of Birmingham History Forum members who did not know the origin of the pictures.
-I have not attributed the images to them, but have made it clear alongside the images that they are of unknown copyright and that if any copyright has been breached this author may be contacted via Feedback.
+I have not attributed the images to them, but have made it clear alongside the images that they are of unknown copyright.

-Alan Stanier - Hewing the Stones Some images in this document are taken with kind permission from the Gazetteer on Alan Stanier’s personal family history website, Hewing the Stones.
-See The Fox & Goose.
+Alan Stanier - Hewing the Stones Some images are taken with kind permission from the Gazetteer on Alan Stanier’s personal family history website, Hewing the Stones - The Fox & Goose..
 Attribution is given in the text alongside each image used.
-The website, Hewing the Stones - the Ancestry of the Stanier Family of Colchester, seems no longer to be online.
+That website seems no longer to be online.

-Ian Petticrew - Some images in this document are taken from the website devoted to the Chartist poet and author, Gerald Massey and other Victorian authors involved in political and social reform.
+Ian Petticrew - Some images are taken from the website devoted to the Chartist poet and author, Gerald Massey and other Victorian authors involved in political and social reform.
 Attribution is given in the text alongside each image used.
 Acknowledgements to Ian Petticrew.
 Copyright statement, received by this author by email from Ian Petticrew - ‘I run the site for scholars, students, researchers etc. and all the information (text, images, etc) is there for the taking.’
 This website seems no longer to be available.